 Choosing Replacement Windows: What Makes a Window Energy Efficient

-When you’re beginning your project for replacement windows in Ketchum, energy efficiency should top your priority list.
+When you’re beginning your project for replacement windows in Ketchum, energy efficiency should be number one on your priority list.
 That’s due to the fact inefficient windows can be responsible for the largest heating and cooling loss in your house.

-They can lose as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
-So, it’s important that your replacement windows are the wisest option for the weather in Ketchum.
+They can release as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
+So, it’s important that your replacement windows are the smartest match for the weather in Ketchum.

 In designing your new windows, here are a few things to consider.

 Window Panes: One, Two or Three?